learn-co-curriculum/dsc-classes-and-instances/README.md

 print(third_ride)
 ```

 Three rides!
 Alright, let's look at these.
 They seem pretty much the same, except the funny numbers at the end.
-Those are the IDs which represent a place in memory where the computer stores these objects.
+Those are the IDs that represent a place in memory where the computer stores these objects.
 Additionally, since the IDs are unique, this means that each instance object is a **completely unique object** although they are all borne from the same `Ride` class.
 You can prove this by comparing the objects below:

 ```python